RareBreeds/Orbits/manual/docs/index.md

  * Shift knob for selecting the initial beat of the rhythm
  * Lots of CV controllable parameters
  * End of cycle (EOC) pulse (configurable to trigger on repeat, first or last beat)
+ * 3 Beat modes that control the beat output behaviour

 ### Panel